Chaperone/Volunteer Background Investigations

 Unsupervised access to students is defined as:

 - a person having responsibility for a student or students while not in the direct and continuous view of an AACPS employee.
-This can occur over extended periods, such as a group of students being overseen by a chaperone during a field trip, or for brief periods, such as when a teacher steps out of the room while a volunteer provides reading mentorship.
+This can occur over extended periods, such as a group of students being overseen by a chaperone during a field trip, or for brief periods, such as when a teacher steps out of the room while a volunteer provides reading mentorship, or overnight field trips.

 A request for a commercial background investigation must be completed online* (link is below), with a minimum of ten (10) business days allowed for processing.
 Only one background check is required for each person, regardless of how many students the applicant has enrolled in AACPS locations.
 For example, a guardian with a student in elementary, middle school and high school, need only successfully complete one commercial background check request.